ludavid15/notes/dynamics/_posts/2021-06-23-astrodynamics.md

 ### Low Thrust Transfers

 In general, there is no way to algebraically solve for a low thrust trajectory.
-Instead, problems of this type neet to solve for x(t) and u(t) through trajectory optimization.
+Instead, for problems of this type we need to solve for x(t) and u(t) through trajectory optimization.

 An initial estimate for the delta V cost of a low thrust transfer orbit can be obtained by assuming that the resulting transfer path is made up of many circular orbits with gradually increasing radius.
 This applies when the initial and final orbits are circular and transfer time is long.